Hagleitner-Business-Applications/hagleitner-bdim/v0.1/messages/crm/crm_messages.md

 ## Datamodel
 This section provides additional information about the CRM data model.
+TODO: insert relevant part of the crm datamodel here

 ## Tables and Events
 Every table supports events, and events are produced at different stages of the event pipeline.

 A common table relevant for the BDMI is the **Account** table.
-An Account is an entity containing customer-related information such as correspondence details, postal addresses, delivery addresses, invoice addresses, billing information, and more.
+An Account is an entity containing customer-related information such as correspondence details, postal addresses, billing information, and more.

 Typical events that should be considered for the BDMI are: